Manta-Network/MIPS/address_management.md

 - _public addresses_: Substrate standard addresses with Manta's SS58 prefix (Manta's SS58 prefix will not be rolled out in the first stage of the testnet, i.e. testent alpha)
   _TODO: add the specific address types we support here_
 - _shielded addresses_: Addresses that may receive private coins on Manta network, e.g. private DOT.
 Addresses are specific to coin type e.g. it is not possible to send private DOT to a private WETH address.
-Address re-use is a privacy leak.
+Address re-use is a privacy leak (Please refer to MIP-0002 for the details of shielded addresses).

 Testnet addresses should also have distinct prefixes to prevent confusion between testnet and mainnet addresses.